 - Institute of Refrigeration, Heating & Air Conditioning Engineers (IRHACE)

 What are the chances of getting a job?

-Air-conditioning and refrigeration mechanic appears on Immigration New Zealand's Canterbury skill shortage list.
-This means the Government is actively encouraging skilled air conditioning and refrigeration mechanics from overseas to work in New Zealand to assist in the post-earthquake rebuild.
+Refrigeration/air-conditioning technician appears on Immigration New Zealand's construction and infrastructure skill shortage list.
+This means the Government is actively encouraging skilled refrigeration/air-conditioning technicians from overseas to work in New Zealand.

 Progression and specialisations